govflow/govflow/docs/inbound-sms.md

 Ok, so now with the basics of what the GovFlow server needs done, we can move onto Jurisdiction-level Twilio Number configuration for inbound SMS.

-The core configuration for Twilio is to set `TWILIO_ACCOUNT_SID ` and `TWILIO_AUTH_TOKEN` with valid credentials from a Twilio account.
+As a reminder, rhe core configuration for Twilio is to set `TWILIO_ACCOUNT_SID ` and `TWILIO_AUTH_TOKEN` with valid credentials from a Twilio account.

+### Create a general number for the Jursidiction

 The Twilio setup steps are:

 - Create a new number, and give it a friendly name (e.g.: "GovFlow Demo")
-- As with the instance-level number, create an auto response (as this is one-way communication, we want it to be clear to submitters).
+- **Optional**: If this number will never be used for incoming service requests, you can also set this number up with a "no reply" auto response as we did with the instance-level number.
-  - It is recommended to create a generic "jursidiction no reply" response.
+  - In this case, it is recommended to create a generic "jursidiction no reply" response.
 You can do that by duplicating the "GovFlow Instance Auto Response" we created above, call it "GovFlow Jurisdiction No Reply" and write your message.
-  - We will attach all Jurisdiction Numbers to this by default, and only change that if (i) a Jurisdiction wants a custom message, or (ii), the **common case**, if two-way communication via SMS is enabled.
+You can then attach all Jurisdiction Numbers that are not used for Inbound Requests to this by default, and, only change that if (i) a Jurisdiction wants a custom message, or (ii), the **common case**, the Number will **also** be used for inbound requests (next step), and (iii) the **common case**, `Jurisdiction.replyToServiceRequestEnabled` is true, meaning that two-way communication will be managed via this Number.

-Next, we need to configure the use of this Number for the Jurisdiction in two places:
+Configure this number in GovFlow:

-1. `Jurisdiction.sendFromPhone` - This needs to be set with the new number.
+- `Jurisdiction.sendFromPhone` - This needs to be set with the new number.
 When this is set, outgoing messages for the jurisdiction will be sent from this number rather than `TWILIO_FROM_PHONE`.

-This also includes the sending of messages when `Jursidcition.replyToServiceRequestEnabled` is enabled for two-way communication.
+### Create an Inbound Map record to receive inbound SMS

+Next, we need to configure the use of a Number for inbound requests:

+- Follow the same steps as "Create a general number for the Jursidiction" without the auto reply, or **recommended** use that same number without the auto reply.
-2. Creating a new `InboundMap` record to route incoming SMS from this number to the correct Jurisdiction (this is the equivalent of how InboundMap is used for [Inbound Email](./inbound-email.md)).
+- Creating a new `InboundMap` record to route incoming SMS from this number to the correct Jurisdiction (this is the equivalent of how InboundMap is used for [Inbound Email](./inbound-email.md)).
   - Note that we **don't** simply use `Jurisdiction.sendFromPhone` because it is possible to create any number of InboundMap records with different Twilio Numbers and/or with different rules.
 However, the happy path for small Jurisdictions will be to simply create a single InboundMap record associating the Twilio Number and the Jurisdiction, and have all inbound requests come via it.

 ```http